JamieBort/Portfolio-Website/administrative/Tasks.md

   - Adjust the min height for projects section while projects are loading.
 Currently the <Container/> for the <CircularProgress/> component in the `./frontend/src/components/Projects.jsx` file has `minHeight: "15em",`.
 This is a fixed dimension.
 Rather I would like the <ConnectWithMe/> component to be resting on the footer and the height of the <Container/> to fill the space between the `<Typography>Projects</Typography>` in the `./frontend/src/components/sections/ProjectSection.jsx` file and the `<Typography>Connect With Me</Typography>` in the `./frontend/src/components/sections/ConnectWithMe.jsx` file.

-## CSS/Styling

-## Front End

-### Front End To Do

-Rebuild front end with Svelt Vite using TypeScript.

-**Maybe** when I build the blog or when I roll out another feature such as the contact me form.

-See the two files in this https://github.com/JamieBort/LearningDirectory/tree/master/Languages/JavaScript/Frameworks/Svelte directory.

-### Front End Status

 ## Hosting

-### Hosting To Do

 ### Hosting Status